A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Results

-The isotropic semivariogram $\gamma$ fits the empirical semivariogram $\hat{\gamma}$ with an NRMSE value below the acceptance threshold of 25\%.
-Typically, a good model has an NRMSE in the range of 8\% to 15\%, which is the case here as shown in Figure~\ref{fig:csar1}.
-A higher NRMSE might still be acceptable in more extreme cases, provided the error resulting from the interpolation process takes this uncertainty into consideration: the following heuristic formula for the interpolation error has been found to be suitable
+The isotropic semivariogram $\gamma$ fits the empirical semivariogram $\hat{\gamma}$ with an NRMSE value of about 10~\%, well below the acceptance threshold of 25~\%.
+Typically, a good model has an NRMSE in the range of 8~\% to 15~\%, which is the case here as shown in Fig.~\ref{fig13a}.